 How will my child be listened to?

-Children who have IEPs (Individual Education Plans) discuss and set their own targets, where necessary, with their class teacher.
-They are offered an opportunity to discuss aspects of school life they enjoy and find a challenge.
+Children who have IEPs (Individual Education Plans) are offered an opportunity to discuss aspects of school life they enjoy and find a challenge.
 They discuss what helps them in school and recognise how they are making progress.
 Twice a year the SEND pupils complete a "Pupil Voice Audit" where they can share concerns or identify areas which they would like to be developed.

 In each classroom is a folder containing 'Pupil Passports.'
 If your child has an IEP they will have their own document.
 These documents share how the children enjoy learning and explains what helps them within the classroom in the child's voice.